 If you’re travelling to Europe, you can get a European Health Insurance Card (EHIC), which gives you free or cheaper health care.
 You can get more information and a free card from the NHS Choices website.
 Make sure you also have travel insurance.
 Some high street companies offer insurance to people with cancer but there may be some limits to what they’ll cover you for.
 There are specialist companies that insure people with illnesses such as cancer.
 Some of these can be more expensive so you might need to shop around.

-Visit our online patient forum to talk about your experiences, share knowledge and get support from other people.
+Visit our online community to talk about your experiences, share knowledge and get support from other people.